josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🗣️_counter_voicing_collective_re_amplification_methods.md

 Instead of ad revenue, the measure of worth becomes **continuity of trust**.

 To rebuild credible speech, we must rebuild credible economy.
-The same protocols that preserve provenance in words can preserve fairness in goods.
 Every ethical attribution becomes both **credit and currency** — a proof-of-care.

 ---